adonisjs/v6-docs/content/docs/digging_deeper/cache.md

 ### Timeouts

 You can configure how long you allow your factory method to run before returning stale data using the `timeout` option.
-By default, Bentocache set a soft timeout of 0ms, which means we always return stale data while re-fetching the data in the background.
+By default, Bentocache sets a soft timeout of 0ms, which means we always return stale data while re-fetching the data in the background.

 ```ts
 import cache from '@adonisjs/cache/services/main'